 - Break up the meat: Add the meat to the onions.
 As the meat is searing, break it up into smaller pieces.
 You don't want big chunks for this recipe.

 - Season and taste: Add the spices, garlic, and stock powder.
 Saute for 5 minutes to cook the spices.
 Add 1 tbsp of pomegranate molasses to your meat mixture at a time.
 Give it a good stir.
 Now, taste your meat mixture and adjust the seasoning as needed, if it's needed.
 You may need to add a little bit of water to the meat mixture, if it's too dry.
 It should look a bit shiny and moist.

 - Fry the nuts: Heat a small frying on medium heat.
 Add ghee and pine nuts, saute until golden.
 Be careful, they burn really quickly.
 Transfer the nuts to a paper towel on a plate to reduce oil.

 - Finishing touch: Remove the meat mixture from the heat.
 Stir in the parsley and nuts to the mixture (if using).

 - Pomegranate molasses: Add a bit at a time and taste.
-With some brands I use 1 tbsp and other up to 4 tbsp for this recipe.
-Each supplier's pomegranate molasses tastes a bit different.
+With some brands, I’ve used 1 tbsp and others up to 4 tbsp for this recipe.
+Each supplier’s pomegranate molasses tastes a bit different.
 So add a little at a time and taste before adding more.